MicrosoftDocs/azure-docs/articles/azure-arc/system-center-virtual-machine-manager/quickstart-connect-system-center-virtual-machine-manager-to-arc.md

 | **NoProxy** | Addresses to be excluded from proxy.|
 |**CertificateFilePath** | For SSL based proxies, provide the path to the certificate. |

-Once the command execution is completed, your setup is complete, and you can try out the capabilities of Azure Arc enabled SCVMM.
+Once the command execution is completed, your setup is complete, and you can try out the capabilities of Azure Arc- enabled SCVMM.

 ### Retry command - Windows